Hundreds gather outside of Nevada Capitol to protest Trump admin

 “An unelected bureaucrat billionaire being given free reign to just do whatever he wants with no consequences,” said Timmons, who identifies as a nonaffiliated voter.

-A Gardnerville resident named Mary Hamilton held a sign that said USAID on one side and DEI on the other.
-She brought up concerns about Trump’s deportation programs and his recent calls against transgender people is “just cruel,” she said.
+An 84-year-old Gardnerville resident named Mary Hamilton held a sign that said USAID on one side and DEI on the other.
+She brought up concerns about Trump’s deportation programs and his recent calls against transgender people, which she said is “just cruel.”

+Drew Aschenbrener, a Dayton resident who works in Carson City, said there needs to be pushback with what’s going on in the White House.

+“It feels tragic that so much of the current energy is focused on such negative attention to such a small population,” he said, mentioning the LGBTQ community and undocumented immigrants.

 Contact Jessica Hill at jehill@reviewjournal.com.
 Follow @jess_hillyeah on X.